alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 {% endhighlight %}

-Now we need to follow the same process and create an Age abstraction.
+Now we need to follow the same process of `CompanyNumberOfEmployees` and create an `Age` abstraction with one implementation.

 {% highlight csharp %}